amas-git/docs/source/_drafts/docker.md

 ### Machine

-Docker Machine installs and configures Docker hosts on local or remote resour‐ces.
+Docker Machine installs and configures Docker hosts on local or remote resources.
 Machine also configures the Docker client, making it easy to swap between environments.
 See Chapter 9 for an example.

 ### Kitematic